openaps/AndroidAPSdocs/docs/EN/Configuration/OmnipodEros.rst

 * The primary usage of this feature is when the currently active RileyLink is not responding and communication is in a stuck state.
 * If the RileyLink is turned off and then back on, the **Reset RileyLink Config** button needs to be pressed, so that it sets these communication parameters in the RileyLink configuration.
 * If this is NOT done then AAPS will need to be restarted after the RileyLink is power cycled.
+* This button **DOES NOT** need to be pressed when switching between different pod communication devices (RileyLinks)

 Omnipod Settings
 ================